15 Best Things to Do in Newtown (CT)

 Our travel recommendations are based on our personal experiences and research, written by locals and travel experts with deep familiarity with the destination.
 When you book a hotel or tour that we link to, we may earn a commission.

-A small town in south-western Connecticut’s Fairfield County, Newtown has a history dating back to the beginning of the 18th century when the land was purchased by English colonists from the Pootatuck Indians who had lived by the Housatonic River for centuries.
+A small town in southwestern Connecticut’s Fairfield County, Newtown has a history dating back to the beginning of the 18th century.
+At that time the land was purchased by English colonists from the Pootatuck Native Americans who had lived by the Housatonic River for centuries.

-One of the local claims to fame is that the game of Scrabble was developed here by resident James Brunot in the years following the Second World War.
+A local claim to fame that I discovered in Newtown is that the game of Scrabble comes from here.
+It was adapted from an earlier board game and manufactured by resident James Brunot (1902-1984) in the years following WWII.

-On the agenda are pick-your-own farms, a creamery, a town hall with a $3 cinema inside and hikes on Blue-Blazed trails by the Housatonic River’s lakes.
+On the agenda are pick-your-own farms, a classic New England creamery, a town hall with a cinema inside.
+You can also take hikes on Blue-Blazed trails by the Housatonic River’s picturesque lakes.

 Let’s explore the best things to do in Newtown: